 Bainbridge Island has a rich and fascinating history.
 It was the home of the Suquamish Tribe for thousands of years before England’s Captain George Vancouver reached its shores in 1792.
 Over the next 50 years, European settlers followed.
 European explorers first came to what is now Bainbridge Island in the late 18th Century.
 Early settlers began arriving in the mid-19th Century.
 During its early history, Bainbridge Island was a bustling commercial center with some of the largest timber mills in the world and a variety of small communities dotting the coastline.
 A “Mosquito Fleet” of ferries plied the many and varied ports of call.
 Eventually the sawmills and shipyards grew silent and the business of Bainbridge Island gave way to farming and commerce.
 Over time, Bainbridge grew in popularity as a summer destination for affluent Seattle families.
 By the 1930s, the permanent island population of around 2,500 was routinely swelled by another 10,000 or so during the summer months.
-It was during this time that an ever growing population of Episcopalians began gathering to worship, initially at members’ residences and later at other churches.
+It was during this time that an ever-growing population of Episcopalians began gathering to worship, initially at members’ residences and later at other churches.

-In 1943, regular monthly services were instituted at Eagle Harbor Congregational Church under the leadership of Dr. Herbert H. Gowen.
+In 1943, regular monthly services were offered at Eagle Harbor Congregational Church under the leadership of Dr. Herbert H. Gowen.
 The next year, an unorganized mission was formed as St. Barnabas Church.
-In 1945, two acres atop a lovely hill on Wyatt Avenue were donated to the mission and a former military house was relocated there to facilitate worship services.
+In 1945, two acres atop a lovely hill on Wyatt Way were donated to the mission and a former military house was relocated there to facilitate worship services.
 A further four acres of adjoining property was subsequently donated.
 In 1946, the cornerstone was laid for St. Barnabas and the building was completed later that year.
 The first services were held there the Sunday before Thanksgiving 1946.
-Also in 1946, Vincent Gowen was appointed the first Vicar of St. Barnabas and would come to serve the new parish for 15 years.
+Also in 1946, Vincent Gowen was appointed the first Vicar of St. Barnabas and would serve the parish for 15 years.